stanislavb/en.coven.nu/fictional/index.md

 Prolonged use of Concilium will also have a physical effect on the witch casting it.
 The negative side effect vary from witch to witch and can include; nosebleeds, headaches, irritability, increased hunger and fatigue.

-### Clarvoyance: Mind Reading
+### Clairvoyance: Mind Reading

-The power to read anothers thoughts.
-It originates from the wonder Clarvoyance.
+The power to read another's thoughts.
+It originates from the power: Clairvoyance.

-Clarvoyance and Concilium have a lot of similarities; both vary slightly depending on the ability and strength of the witch and both require eye contact with the victim.
-Clarvoyance however is much harder to break if there is also skin contact between the witch and the victim.
-The words "Alma, Clarvoyance" are spoken and the victim will start speaking their thoughts aloud; sometimes they do not notice themselves doing this, sometimes they do but cannot stop themselves.
+Eye contact with the victim is always required.
+Clairvoyance is also much harder to break if there is skin contact between the witch and the victim.
+The words “Alma, Clairvoyance” are spoken and the victim will start speaking their thoughts out loud; sometimes they do not notice themselves doing this, sometimes they do but cannot stop themselves.

-As with Concilium the strength of the witch versus the strength of the victim is relevant; a stronger witch might be able to resist or break the Clarvoyance of a weaker witch.
+As with Concilium the strength of the witch versus the strength of the victim is relevant; a stronger witch might be able to resist or break the Clairvoyance of a weaker witch.
+A weaker witch might break the spell by managing to break eye contact.

 ### Transfero: Shifting injury to others